matheusvvb-19/WE4LKD-leukemia_w2v/README.md

   mkdir results_aggregated
   python3 merge_txt.py
   ```
-4. Execute the script `clean_text.py`, which will clean the merged _.txt_ files
+4. Execute the script `clean_summaries.py`, which will clean the merged _.txt_ files into a PySPark DataFrame
 ```sh
   python3 clean_text.py
 ```
-5. Train the Word2Vec models
+5. Train the Word2Vec and FastText models, run the script twice (doing the appropriate change in code)
 ```sh
   cd word2vec
   python3 train.py